Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Entering the Security Line at Istanbul International Airport

-My flight had not been assigned a gate as I had arrived multiple hours before its departure.
-Similar to most airports in Europe, Istanbul International Airport does not assign a gate until about one hour before the flight’s departure time.
+My flight had not yet been assigned a gate because I had arrived several hours before departure.
+Similar to many large international airports, the gate appeared closer to departure time.

 One of the questions I had during my time in Istanbul was, “How early should I arrive at Istanbul International Airport?”
-The most common answer was at least three hours early for international flights.
-Since I was on a connection, already had my boarding pass, and my bag was already checked, I arrived about two hours before the departure of my flight.
-As a result, I had some extra time to explore Istanbul International Airport.
+The most common answer I came across was at least three hours early for international flights.
+Since I was connecting, already had my boarding pass, and my bag was already checked, I arrived about two hours before departure.
+As a result, I had extra time to explore the airport.

 Departure Board - Istanbul International Airport